 This project aims to create two PROs for use with people ages 6 and above who have neurofibromatosis type 1 and plexiform neurofibromas.
 The tools produced by this work will measure pain intensity and pain interference.
 For pain intensity, this team proposes to modify the Numerical Rating Scale-11 (NRS-11); construct validity will be assessed using the Visual Analog Scale and the Faces Pain Scale-Revised.
 The proposal includes work to validate the NRS-11 for children ages 6-7, as it currently is validated for individuals ages 8 and above.
 For pain interference, the Pain Interference Index will be modified; construct validity will be assessed using the Functional Disability Inventory.

 Narrative: Read about the project’s background, goals, specific aims, and preliminary results (auspices of Dr. Pam Wolters, firstname.lastname@example.org)

-This project aims to create a patient reported outcome (PRO) measure for use with people aged 18 and above who have neurofibromatosis type 1 (NF1) and plexiform neurofibromas (pNFs).
-The tool produced by this work will be a needs-based quality of life instrument with items focusing on need fulfillment rather than specific symptoms or functioning.
-The measure aims to determine the impact of stigma, pain, organ compression, neurological dysfunction and any other concerns identified through the concept elicitation phase of the study on need fulfilment.
-Utilizing Rasch analysis, the proposed tool will be unidimensional and provide a valid single score, which would be complementary to symptom and functioning scales.
-The tool will be developed in both UK English and US English.
+This project created a patient reported outcome (PRO) measure for use with people aged 18 and above who have neurofibromatosis type 1 (NF1) and plexiform neurofibromas (pNFs).
+The tool produced by this work is a needs-based quality of life instrument with items focusing on need fulfillment rather than specific symptoms or functioning.
+The measure aimed to determine the impact of stigma, pain, organ compression, neurological dysfunction and any other concerns identified through the concept elicitation phase of the study on need fulfillment.
+Utilizing Rasch analysis, the proposed tool is unidimensional and provides a valid single score, which would be complementary to symptom and functioning scales.
+The tool has been developed in both UK English and US English.

 Narrative: Read about the project’s background, goals, methods, and preliminary results (auspices of Dr. Stephen McKenna, email@example.com)